 The quality of the code will be marked.
 This includes comments, variable, function and class names, and class structure.

 Times: the final 10 points involve time.
 The student needs to use the system clock to time the algorithm.
 Use System.nanoTime(); Report times for all solutions and the first solution.
-The best combination of result multiplied by time on the fourth test will get 10 points.
+The best combination of path length squared multiplied by time on the fourth test will get 10 points.
 Others may also get points on this criterion.

-Please submit the code, the mark sheet, and analysis to unihelp in the Sheppard Library; get a receipt.
+Please submit the code, the mark sheet, and analysis to the coursework 1 folder of CST 3170 on myunihub.
 You are also welcome to email a copy to the tutor.
 You must email a copy of the system to the tutor before the test data is released if you want any of the 50 points available for the test data.